-Mia Bay is a professor of history at Rutgers University, where she directs the Rutgers Center for Race and Ethnicity.
-She is the author of The White Image in the Black Mind: African-American Ideas About White People 1830-1925 (2000) and To Tell the Truth Freely: The Life of Ida B. Wells (2009).
+Mia Bay is a professor of history at the University of Pennsylvania and the author of The White Image in the Black Mind: African-American Ideas About White People 1830-1925 (2000) and To Tell the Truth Freely: The Life of Ida B. Wells (2009).
 She is a coauthor, with Waldo E. Martin and Deborah Gray White, of Freedom on My Mind: A History of African Americans, With Documents (2012).
+Prior to joining the faculty at the University of Pennsylvania, she taught and directed the Center for Race and Ethnicity at Rutgers University.
 She is currently completing a book on African American ideas about Thomas Jefferson and is researching a new project on the social history of segregated transportation.

 - "If Iola was a Man": Gender, Politics, and Pubic Protest in the Life of Ida B. Wells

 - "The Ambidexter Philosopher": Thomas Jefferson in Free Black Political Thought

 - Traveling Black, Buying Black: Race on the Road during the Jim Crow Era